Struggle Jennings: Career

 The LP titled The Widow's Son included guest appearances by Bubba Sparxxx, Jeremy Penick, Julie Roberts, Alexander King and Yelawolf.

 On November 15, 2019, Jennings released the full-length album entitled Angels & Outlaws featuring 11 tracks in collaboration with his guitarist Trap DeVille and his daughter and music newcomer, Brianna Harness.
 The album peaked at #8 on iTunes Alternative charts.

 In June 2020, Jennings teamed up with Adam Calhoun for the EP "Legends" and in December 2020, fans were surprised by the long anticipated release of "Waylon & Willie IV", the fourth record in the collaboration series between Struggle and his fellow Nashville native, Jelly Roll.
 On April 9, 2021, Jennings released a solo LP entitled "Troubadour of Troubled Souls" and on April 30, 2021, he released a second collaboration LP with Illinois rapper Adam Calhoun, entitled "Outlaw Shit" which gained notoriety through iTunes Rap Charts by claiming the #1 spot on release day.
 In 2021, Jennings can be found touring and working with artists Brianna Harness and Caitlynne Curtis to advance their independent careers via his label "Angels & Outlaws" based in Nashville.

 In September 2021, Jennings and heavy metal vocalist Tommy Vext announced a co-headlining tour "The God Bless the Outlaws" across the United States.

-The tour was known as the first tour in the US to not require proof of COVID-19 vaccine or face mask requirements.
+In 2022, Jennings collaborated with independent rappers Tom MacDonald, Adam Calhoun and Nova Rockafeller for a feature on "In God We Trust", off of the collaboration album, "The Brave" from MacDonald and Calhoun.

+In the last episode of The Grand Tour "One for the Road", Jeremy Clarkson plays "Monte Carlo" as the theme song for his Lancia Montecarlo.